 The following summary describes the material U.S. federal income tax (and, in the case of certain foreign individuals, estate tax) consequences of the acquisition, ownership, and disposition of the notes and the shares of common stock into which the notes may be converted.
 This summary is based on the Internal Revenue Code of 1986, as amended (the "Code"), Treasury regulations, judicial decisions, published positions of the Internal Revenue Service ("IRS"), and other applicable authorities, all as in effect as of the date hereof and all of which are subject to change.
 Any such change could apply retroactively and could affect adversely the tax consequences described below.
 No assurance can be given that the IRS will agree with the views expressed in this summary, or that a court will not sustain any challenge by the IRS in the event of litigation.
 No advance tax ruling has been sought or obtained from the IRS regarding the tax consequences described below.
-In addition, this discussion does not address the consequences of any state, local, or foreign tax consequences.
+In addition, this discussion does not address any state, local, or foreign tax consequences.

 This summary only applies to those U.S. Holders or Non-U.S. Holders (each as defined below) who purchase notes in the initial offering at the initial offering price and who hold notes or shares of our common stock as capital assets within the meaning of Section 1221 of the Code (generally, property held for investment).
-This summary does not purport to deal with persons in special tax situations, such as financial institutions, insurance companies, regulated investment companies, real estate investment trusts, tax-exempt organizations, brokers or dealers in securities or currencies, traders in securities that elect to mark to market, "controlled foreign corporations", "passive foreign investment companies", corporations that accumulate earnings to avoid U.S. federal income tax, persons holding notes or shares of our common stock as part of a straddle, hedging, constructive sale, conversion, or other integrated transaction, persons who received shares in connection with the performance of services, or U.S. Holders that have a functional currency other than the U.S. dollar.
+This summary does not purport to deal with persons in special tax situations, such as financial institutions, insurance companies, regulated investment companies, real estate investment trusts, tax-exempt organizations, individual retirement accounts, qualified pension plans, brokers or dealers in securities or currencies, traders in securities that elect to mark to market, "controlled foreign corporations", "passive foreign investment companies", corporations that accumulate earnings to avoid U.S. federal income tax, persons holding notes or shares of our common stock as part of a straddle, hedging, constructive sale, conversion, or other integrated transaction, persons who received shares in connection with the performance of services, or U.S. Holders that have a functional currency other than the U.S. dollar.
 In the case of any Non-U.S. Holder who is an individual, this summary assumes that this individual was not formerly a United States citizen, and was not formerly a resident of the United States for U.S. federal income tax purposes.

-For purposes of this summary, a "U.S. Holder" is a beneficial owner of notes (or of share of our common stock received upon a conversion of the notes) that is, for U.S. federal income tax purposes,

-(1) a citizen or individual resident of the United States, (2) a corporation (or other entity taxed as a corporation for U.S. federal income tax purposes) created or organized in the United States or under the laws of the United States, any state thereof or the District of Columbia, (3) an estate the income of which is subject to U.S. federal income taxation regardless of its source, or (4) a trust (A) whose administration is subject to the primary supervision of a court within the United States and which is subject to the control of one or more United States persons as described in Section 7701(a)(30) of the Code, or (B) that has made a valid election under applicable Treasury regulations to be treated as a United States person.
+For purposes of this summary, a "U.S. Holder" is a beneficial owner of notes (or of shares of our common stock received upon a conversion of the notes) that is, for U.S. federal income tax purposes, (1) a citizen or individual resident of the United States, (2) a corporation (or other entity taxed as a corporation for U.S. federal income tax purposes) that is created or organized in the United States or under the laws of the United States, any state thereof or the District of Columbia, or is otherwise treated for U.S. federal income tax purposes as a domestic corporation, (3) an estate the income of which is subject to U.S. federal income taxation regardless of its source, or (4) a trust (A) whose administration is subject to the primary supervision of a court within the United States and all substantial decisions of which are subject to the control of one or more United States persons as described in Section 7701(a)(30) of the Code ("United States persons"), or (B) that has made a valid election under applicable Treasury regulations to be treated as a United States person.